m-lab/ndt-server/spec/ndt7-protocol.md

-5. MUST NOT assume that the locate service would redirect them to a nearby, stable version of the ndt7 server where the server will always send measurement messages for every subtest and the subtest duration is ten seconds.
-We will sparingly use the locate service to perform A/B testing, therefore we MAY also redirect users to more distant servers, or to cloud servers, or to canary servers, as well as to servers that MAY NOT always send measurement messages or to servers where the subtest duration MAY be less than ten seconds.
+5. MUST NOT assume that the locate service would redirect them to a nearby, stable version of the ndt7 server where the server will always send measurement messages for every test and the test duration is ten seconds.
+We will sparingly use the locate service to perform A/B testing, therefore we MAY also redirect users to more distant servers, or to cloud servers, or to canary servers, as well as to servers that MAY NOT always send measurement messages or to servers where the test duration MAY be less than ten seconds.
 A client that is conformant to this specification SHOULD already be prepared to deal with all these cases, however this paragraph serves as an additional reminder and warning for who is implementing a ndt7 client.